Chiautempan

-Santa Ana Chiautempan is a city in Chiautempan Municipality in the south-central part of the Mexican state of Tlaxcala.
-The city serves as the municipal seat of the municipality, which covers an area of 66.21 km² (25.56 sq mi).
+Santa Ana Chiautempan is a city in the south-central part of the Mexican state of Tlaxcala.
+The city serves as the municipal seat of the surrounding municipality of Chiautempan, which covers an area of 66.21 km^{2} (25.56 sq mi).
 At the 2005 census it had a population of 46,776 inhabitants, the fourth-largest community in the state in population (after Villa Vicente Guerrero, Apizaco, and Huamantla).

 The city lies at the extreme western end of the municipality, which had a census population of 63,300 inhabitants.
 Its largest other communities are the towns of San Bartolomé Cuahuixmatlac, San Pedro Tlalcuapan de Nicolás Bravo, and San Pedro Muñoztla.